UISS-Dev-Team/android_local_c8813/README.md

-Local manifests for building CyanogenMod 10.1 for Huawei Device
+Local manifests for building MoKee OS for Huawei Device

 How to build:
 -------------